 Shit Alphabet | 2015

 These drawings were made during a time I was without a studio.
-To keep working, I gave myself two rules: make a drawing every day, and anything, no matter how silly or stupid, could be the subject of a drawing.
+To keep working, I gave myself two rules: make a drawing every day, and anything, no matter how silly, could be the subject of a drawing.
 Often, I didn’t know what to draw.
 One day, at a loss for a subject, I drew my own poop.
-And actually the poop was very nice as a subject because it has beautiful contorted shapes and unexpected contours when I looked at it closely.
+And actually the poop was interesting as it had beautiful contorted shapes and unexpected contours when I looked at it closely.
 After a few days of drawing, I noticed that I was creating letters.
 So I decided to draw the whole alphabet.
-This was terrific fun.
 Every morning I would wake up and after breakfast go to the toilet to see what letter I could produce that day.
 It took me almost 5 months to produce all the letters.
 In Shit Alphabet, there are 25 letters and only words without an M can be written.

 None of the letters have been tampered with, I drew them exactly as they appeared in the toilet bowl.
-Interestingly, this work could only have been made in a country with flat as opposed to funnel shaped toilet bowls.
-(1) As I assembled the alphabet, it dawned on me that a piece that began with a purely playful intention had some intriguing and rather subversive implications.
-Shit Alphabet was drawn with a great sense of playfulness; but it takes that first basic childlike pleasure in creating, and links it with the most highly evolved characteristic of human beings, that of language.
+As I assembled the alphabet, it dawned on me that a piece that began with a purely playful intention had some intriguing and rather subversive implications.
+Shit Alphabet was drawn with a great sense of playfulness, linking a basic childlike bodily curiosity, excrement and one of the most highly evolved characteristics of human beings, that of language.

 Work in private collection.

 Shit Alphabet, 2015, 25 drawings, each 21 x 29.7 cm, graphite on paper, Edition of 3 + 2 AP.
 Shown at the opening exhibition of New Artist-Run-Gallery, Billytown, the Hague, May 2015.
 Photo: Jhoeko